ghacupha/erp-system/archive.erp-gate/README.md

 ./mvnw -Pprod clean verify
 ```

+This will concatenate and minify the client CSS and JavaScript files.
+It will also modify `index.html` so it references these new files.
 To ensure everything worked, run:

 ```
 java -jar target/*.jar
 ```

+Then navigate to [http://localhost:8790](http://localhost:8790) in your browser.

 Refer to [Using JHipster in production][] for more details.